MariaJoaoMiraPaulo/language-html/ESOF - docs/4 - Verification and Validation.md

 <a name="isolateability"/>
 ###Isolateability
+The isolateability of a concern it's a consequence of a good code organization and file separation.Since atom has positive aspects in the Separation of concerns module, it was expected to have good results in this module too.

+Isolateability allows components to be tested in isolation.
+In a well-design system, a component has a single responsibility, and its interface with other components are simple and clear.

+Atom contains a specific directory to test the application software, that directory is call specs.
+Atom also makes it possible to do single unit tests.
+For example to create a spec for Atom core it is necessary to add sample-spec.coffee to the spec directory.

 <a name="separation-of-concerns"/>
 ###Separation of concerns
 Atom has a concrete and distinct project organization/division.
 Separation of Concerns is responsible for divide an application into distinct features with as little overlap in functionality as possible.
 The important factor is minimization of interaction points to achieve high cohesion.

-Concerns are the different aspects of software functionality.
-The separation of concerns is keeping the code for each of these concerns separate.
+The separation of concerns is keeping the code for each of the concerns (aspects of software functionality) separate, which means that the component under test (CUT) has a single, well defined responsibility.
-For Example, in Atom, changing the interface don’t require changing the logic code, and vice versa.

 Since this project is well organized, the tests effectivness is considerably big.